 Mujhe states ke naam na sunai dete hai na dikhai dete hai … sirf ek mulk ka naam sunai deta hai I-N-D-I-A – Captain Kabir Khan, Chak De India

 Felt goosebumps?
 We Indians somehow have immense love for our patriotic movies.
-It doesnt take much time for dialogues to become iconic sentences and the actors to become national heroes when it is about the country.
+It doesn’t take much time for dialogues to become iconic sentences and the actors to become national heroes when it is about the country.
 Fair enough, eh?
+You can relive these iconic movies by travelling to these destination this Republic Day.

 Now, for the love of our great country and even greater Bollywood movies, here is a list of places where famous patriotic Bollywood movies were shot.
 Oh and just to remind you, The Republic Day is coming with 2018s first long weekend.
 So, if you havent made any plans yet, give these destinations a try.